Sugarpie269/Deckbuilder_RTS/ProjectDocument.md

 Here is an example:
 *Procedural Terrain* - The background of the game consists of procedurally-generated terrain that is produced with Perlin noise.
 This terrain can be modified by the game at run-time via a call to its script methods.
 The intent is to allow the player to modify the terrain.
 This system is based on the component design pattern and the procedural content generation portions of the course.
 [The PCG terrain generation script](https://github.com/dr-jam/CameraControlExercise/blob/513b927e87fc686fe627bf7d4ff6ff841cf34e9f/Obscura/Assets/Scripts/TerrainGenerator.cs#L6).

-You should replay any **bold text** with your relevant information.
+You should replace any **bold text** with your relevant information.
 Liberally use the template when necessary and appropriate.

 **Please note that our game was highly ambitious.
 To accommodate for this, we had to share many different duties across the different roles.
 This document will show who did what part of the corresponding roles.**